 3. Those requirements are based on an average, and make no allowance for your dog as an individual.
 Some dogs are active, some dogs less so.
 Some dogs have a high metabolic rate and burn calories quickly, some dogs have a slower metabolism and burn calories more slowly.
 Feed your dog a diet based on ‘minimum requirements’ and it stands to reason your active dog’s diet is going to be lacking somewhere.
 And that deficiency is likely to be reflected in your best friend’s health further down the line.

 4. Those requirements don’t take into account bioavailability.
 The fact that nutrients, such as they are in commercially produced food using synthetic ingredients, are less bioavailable than nutrients from real food.
 In other words, your dog is better able to digest and benefit from the nutrients in real food than in commercial dog food.

 5. Your dog is an animal with a digestive system not so dissimilar to yours and mine.
 You and I would not thrive on a scientifically based synthetic diet comprising exactly the same low quality ingredients provided to a minimum level every day of our lives.
 Why would you expect your dog to be any different?

 6. No study has ever been carried out in order to establish what complete and balanced means in terms of a dog fed on a homemade diet.
 Neither is one necessary because the only healthy way to feed your dog is to feed real food using the same principles you unwittingly use when feeding yourself and your family.
 Balance, variety and moderation!

 The recipes I have devised have been specifically designed to provide balance by variety, over time, in exactly the same natural way that we as humans achieve balance in our own diets by the variety of foods that we eat.
-That is to say, not every single meal has to be complete and balanced, but that that status is achieved, as with our own food, over time.
+That is to say, not every single meal has to be complete and balanced, but that that status is achieved, as with my own recipes, over time.

 Don't dogs prefer the same food all the time?